 If you have a bad experience in sewing a thick layer of denim fabric and faced problem like needle breaking and thread jamming, you are not alone… You will find the trick shown below helpful.

-There are a few ways to sew a thick layer of fabrics with a household sewing machine, you can use handwheel to control the sewing and manually move the “stuck” fabric by hand, or use a walking foot, or hammered down the thick pile.
+- There are a few ways to sew a thick layer of fabrics with a household sewing machine, you can use handwheel to control the sewing and manually move the “stuck” fabric by hand, or use a walking foot, or hammered down the thick pile.
 But, I found that by simply placing thick cardboard to level the presser foot does the trick wonderfully.

 c.
 Sewing from thick to thin layer fabric has a lesser problem, if needed, just place the cardboard to the front part of the presser foot to level it and sew slowly until the needle is about to reach the cardboard.

-The adjusted belt loop.
+- The adjusted belt loop.
 Using a household sewing machine to make narrow satin stitch on a thick pile of denim fabric is difficult, so, sew the belt loop with straight stitches instead.